Cavenfish/YetAnotherSimulationSuite.jl/docs/src/bodies.md

 write("./h2o.xyz", bdys)
 ```

-Within YASS the Atom struct is mutable, this is to allow on-the-fly swapping of atomic masses.
+Within YASS the Particle struct is mutable, this is to allow on-the-fly swapping of atomic masses.

 ```julia
 using YASS